 The DIGBUG is a tactical-style backpack.
 That means that it's not only made to be very tough, but it's also meant to keep a fairly small profile.
 Those who have dealt with big bags on long hikes know that being able to compress down a bag can make a huge difference in your mobility.

 This survival backpack is excellent for those who actually plan on moving around.
-Easy to adjust and modify, it's also capable of carrying equipment compatible with the MOLLE backpack such as a first aid kit without sacrificing your ability to move.
+Easy to adjust and modify, it's also capable of carrying equipment compatible with the MOLLE backpack such as a first aid kit or other essential gear with several attachment points without sacrificing your ability to move.
 The compression straps are comfortable and the bag itself doesn't add too much weight, either.

 If you're looking for a heavy duty bag that won't slow you down, this might be one of the best.
 Consider it if you need something durable and within the price range, that you're still able to customize.